-- Contact the line manager in Children's Social Care if they consider the response to a referral has not led to the child being adequately safeguarded. - Contact the line manager in Children's Social Care if they consider that the child is not being adequately safeguarded by the child protection plan. - Use the PDSCP escalation policy if this does not resolve the concern.
-URL: https://pandorsetscb.proceduresonline.com/p_escalation.html
+- Contact the line manager in Local authority Children's Social Care if they consider the response to a referral has not led to the child being adequately safeguarded. - Contact the line manager in Local Authority Children's Social Care if they consider that the child is not being adequately safeguarded by the child protection plan. - Use the PDSCP escalation policy if this does not resolve the concern.
+URL: https://pandorsetscb.proceduresonline.com/p escalation.html

-16. Safer Recruitment and Selection Verwood First School pays full regard to the statutory guidance for schools and colleges; Keeping Safe in Education 2020- Part three, Safer recruitment.
+16. Safer Recruitment and Selection

+Verwood CE First School and Nursery pays full regard to the statutory guidance for schools and colleges; Keeping Safe in Education 2023- Part three, Safer recruitment.